tiffany-t-s/a1-tiffanysemexant-a25/README.md

         * Unit testing
 		* Refactoring code
 4. Complete some technical and/or design achievements (see below).
 5. Test your project to make sure that when someone goes to your main page, it displays correctly.
-You can do this locally by simply running `node server.js` from within the assignment directory.
+You can do this locally by simply running `node server.js` from within the assignment directory and then going to `localhost:3000` in your browser.
 6. Modify the README file according to the specification below.
 7. Commit and push all your changes to GitHub.
 8. Deploy your project to Glitch.
-You can do this by [importing the repo from GitHub](https://medium.com/glitch/import-code-from-anywhere-83fb60ea4875)
+You can do this by [importing the repo from GitHub](https://medium.com/glitch/import-code-from-anywhere-83fb60ea4875).
+Note the following:
+		* You will need to create a Glitch account first, but Glitch makes it easy by giving you the option to log in via your GitHub account.
+		* The instructions in the medium.com post are slightly outdated.
+To import your GitHub repo, select `Import from GitHub` under `New Project`.
 9. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
 9. Create and submit a Pull Request to the original repo.
 This helps us find your project.